Our Annual Family Fishing Day is Back!

-Our program aims to bridge the gap between BIPOC communities in Canada and the outdoors.
+Our Roots & Rivers program bridges the gap between BIPOC communities in Canada and the outdoors.
 We provide tailored experiences in nature, conservation practices, and traditional outdoor activities such as hiking, fishing and camping.

-Our annual picnic offers BIPOC families a welcoming space to learn casting and reeling, connect with nature, and discover the joys of fishing.
+Our annual gathering offers BIPOC families a welcoming space to learn casting and reeling, connect with nature, and discover the joys of fishing.

 A weekend getaway for BIPOC women in Waterloo and the GTA, combining outdoor adventure, personal growth, and community connection.